-5. ANTISOCIAL BEHAVIOUR
+5. Antisocial behaviour

 - 5.1 You must not behave in the neighbourhood in a way that is (or is likely to be) a nuisance or annoyance to other people.
 It is not possible to list everything that is a nuisance or annoyance.
-These are examples of some of the most common kinds: - loud music and other unreasonable noise; - noisy DIY for prolonged periods or late at night; - door slamming; - rowdy behaviour, including excessive visitors, shouting and swearing at people; - keeping animals in an irresponsible way (or at all in some flats) against part 7; - keeping your home in poor condition against paragraphs 8.9 8.10; and - misusing the communal areas against paragraphs 9.2 9.3. - 5.2 You must not harass, intimidate or abuse: - anybody in the neighbourhood; - anybody at our offices; or - anybody that you know to be connected with the neighbourhood or management of your tenancy (for example, your neighbours, their visitors or our staff), wherever they are.
+These are examples of some of the most common kinds: - loud music and other unreasonable noise - noisy DIY for prolonged periods or late at night - door slamming - rowdy behaviour, including excessive visitors, shouting and swearing at people - keeping animals in an irresponsible way (or at all in some flats) against part 7 - keeping your home in poor condition against paragraphs 8.7 8.12 - misusing the communal areas against paragraphs 9.2 9.3. - 5.2 You must not harass, intimidate or abuse: - anybody in the neighbourhood - anybody at our offices - anybody that you know to be connected with the neighbourhood or management of your tenancy (for example, your neighbours, their visitors or our staff), wherever they are.

-Harassment includes offensive behaviour directed at people because of their race, colour, sex, sexual orientation or religion.
+Harassment includes offensive behaviour directed at people because of their age, gender, disability, racial group, sexual orientation, religion or belief.
 It also includes indirect threats towards people and making malicious allegations against people.

-- 5.3 You must not have in your home any unlawful drugs or equipment for the misuse of drugs. - 5.4 You must not use your home for immoral or illegal purposes or commit arrestable offences in the neighbourhood.
+- 5.3 You must not have in your home any unlawful drugs or equipment for the misuse of drugs. - 5.4 You must not use your home for immoral or illegal purposes or commit indictable offences in the neighbourhood.